AGRINFO AGRINFO logo

 Labelling and documentation

-• with pictograms showing the composition of packaging material to help consumers to sort materials for recycling
+• standard pictograms showing the composition of packaging materials, to help consumers to sort materials for recycling – applies to all types of packaging (including e-commerce packaging), with the exception of transport packaging

-• (for reusable packaging) to show its reusability, and QR codes to track materials and give information on reusability and collection points
+• labels (on reusable packaging) stating that it is reusable – QR codes can be used to give information on reusability and collection points

-• with the share of recycled content, where relevant.
+• the share of recycled content, where relevant.

-Packaging manufacturers must provide technical documentation demonstrating that it meets sustainability requirements.
+Packaging manufacturers must provide technical documentation demonstrating that packaging meets sustainability requirements.
 This documentation must be passed along the supply chain and can be requested by EU Member State control authorities.

 Packaging must be identifiable.
 It must bear a type, batch, or serial number allowing identification, or this must be provided in a document accompanying the packaged product.